 Red is on the outside of the main rainbow and on the inside of the second rainbow, the second rainbow is separated by 15 degrees actual an would have a darker band between them.

 The third rainbows color progression is the same as the main rainbow, ad infinitum.

-White light is reflected in the inside area of a complete circle rainbow, as seen from an airplane or above a valley filled with clouds.
+White light is reflected in the inside area of a complete circle rainbow, as seen from an airplane or above a valley or in a volcano creator filled with clouds, like Haleakala Creator.
 So it's lighter under a half circle rainbow.
 A rainbow has depth to it, all along the radius refraction angle of 45 degrees.